DarioN1/Goal2021/README.md

 ## FRIENDSHIP

+(actually I'm a "lone wolf", I have never given much importance to friendship)

 - [ ] Barbecue with Simone Ubbiali Family in Dehor ( see above )
 - [ ] Barbecue
 - [ ] Barbecue